alexandervantrijffel/ts-node-project-template/README.md

 ### Docker build

 Build the docker image with `docker build . -t ts-package-template` and run it with command `docker run ts-package-template`.
+This is setup as a multi-stage Docker build and makes use of the Node Alpine Docker base image to produce a smaller Docker image.